rohaquinlop/cogniplexity/README.md

 - C (`.c`), C++ (`.cpp`, `.cc`, `.cxx`)

 Unsupported files are skipped.
 If filters match nothing, Cognity reports: `No matching source files found`.

+Note on quiet mode: with `-q/--quiet`, Cognity prints nothing and returns only an exit code (0 if no function exceeds `-mx`, 2 if any do, 1 on error).

 ## Build